7-Day Archaeological Excursion

 An immersive journey into the mystical heart of ancient Mexico, visiting Mayan, Olmec and Aztec ruins with access to relaxing spa treatments and wellness centers in resort areas once frequented by the Aztec kings and Cortez himself.

-The trip includes visits, guided by anthropologist and teacher Albert Coffee, to the ruins of Cacaxtla and Xochitécatl in Tlaxcala; the great pyramid of Cholula, Puebla; the Olmec ruins of Chalcatzingo, Mayan Xochicalco and Aztec temple Tepozteco in Tepoztlán, Morelos; the Cuauhnáhuac Museum in Cortez’s palace in Cuernavaca; the Museum of Anthropology in Mexico City and Teotihuacán.
+The trip includes visits, guided by archaeologist and teacher Albert Coffee, to the ruins of Cacaxtla and Xochitécatl in Tlaxcala; the great pyramid of Cholula, Puebla; the Olmec ruins of Chalcatzingo, Mayan Xochicalco and Aztec temple Tepozteco in Tepoztlán, Morelos; the Cuauhnáhuac Museum in Cortez’s palace in Cuernavaca; the Museum of Anthropology in Mexico City and Teotihuacán.

 Trip accommodations in: